microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // Warnings were encountered during analysis:
 //
-// dist/dts/custom-elements.d.ts:58:5 - (ae-incompatible-release-tags) The symbol "fastAnchor" is marked as @public, but its signature references "Anchor" which is marked as @internal
 // dist/dts/custom-elements.d.ts:64:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
 // dist/dts/custom-elements.d.ts:65:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
 // dist/dts/custom-elements.d.ts:72:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal